The Five-Second Rule

 You say, “I am rich; I have acquired wealth and do not need a thing.”
 But you do not realize that you are wretched, pitiful, poor, blind and naked.
 I counsel you to buy from me gold refined in the fire, so you can become rich; and white clothes to wear, so you can cover your shameful nakedness; and salve to put on your eyes, so you can see.
 Those whom I love I rebuke and discipline.
 So be earnest and repent. —Revelation 3:17-19

 Have you heard of the “five-second rule”?
-That’s the informal rule that many people use, whereby if you should drop some food on the floor, if you pick it up within five-seconds the food is still considered to be good to eat.
+That’s the informal rule that many people use, whereby if you should drop some food on the floor and you pick it up within five seconds, the food is still considered good to eat.
 The rule implies that the food will not have become contaminated.

 The theory has been tested repeatedly, even on the popular Discovery Channel’s Mythbusters program.
 As it turns out, the amount of time food was on the floor didn’t matter.
 What really matters is the condition of the floor.
 If the floor is clean, any food dropped on it will stay clean.
 However, if the floor is contaminated, no matter how quickly one might pick up dropped food, it will become contaminated.

 There is a spiritual parallel to the “five-second rule.”
 It goes something like this: if we sin just a little, or if we just briefly embrace sin, it’s no big deal.
 A thoughtless or unkind word spoken in the heat of the moment?
 No real harm done.
 An impure thought when accidentally stumbling upon Internet porn?
 No foul.
 It’s not my fault!
 This approach of seeing “little sins” as inconsequential is simply misguided.